manticoresoftware/manticoresearch/manual/Functions/Other_functions.md

 # Other functions

 ### LAST_INSERT_ID()
-Returns ids of documents inserted or replaced by last statement in the current session.
+Returns the IDs of documents that were inserted or replaced by the last statement in the current session.

-The same value can be also received via `@@session.last_insert_id` variable:
+The same value can also be obtained via the `@@session.last_insert_id` variable.

 ```sql
 mysql> select @@session.last_insert_id;